Over & Above Services

 EOPS is designed to assist students who are low income, and educationally disadvantaged.
 In many cases it is necessary for EOPS to help students develop a desire to participate in post-secondary educational activities, and make them aware that they have the potential to succeed in college.
-The EOPS Student Services Assistants and Counselors are available to provide each student with individualized enrollment assistance.
+The EOPS Counselors are available to provide each student with individualized enrollment assistance.
 Each student will take a placement test, complete a college application, and have a counselor complete an educational assessment.
-The selection of an educational goal, the development of an educational plan that not only outlines the courses you are to take, but the sequence in which you are to take them, and a programmed completion date are standard outcomes you should expect.
+The selection of an educational goal, the development of an educational plan that not only outlines the courses you are to take, but the sequence in which you are to take them, and a program completion date are standard outcomes you should expect.

 Financial Assistance with Textbooks

-EOPS students are provided with assistance in purchasing textbooks each semster, if the student is not eligible to receive book assistance from another source.
-Students who have followed their EOPS contract will receive greater assistance with their books.
-Students who are not in good EOPS standing will receive a less amount of book assistance.
+EOPS students are provided with assistance in purchasing textbooks each semester, if the student is not eligible to receive book assistance from another source.
+Students who have followed their EOPS contract will receive assistance with their books.
+Students who are not in good EOPS standing will receive less in book assistance.
 Book assistance is provided based on the availability of funds.

 Text Book Lending Library

 EOPS has a limited number of textbooks to lend to EOPS students.
-Many of these books have been donated by EOPS students and can be checked-out to EOPS students who either have a delayed Financial Aid payment or they will not be receiving financial aid.
-Students need to return books when their Financial Aid payments come in or by the end of the semester: this enables other students to benefit from this service.
+Many of these books have been donated by EOPS students and can be checked-out to EOPS students .
+Books are checked out on a First Come, First Served basis.

-Some EOPS students who are receiving Pell Grants and have an unmet financial need, as determined by the Financial Aid Office, may receive a cash grant from EOPS when funds are available.
+Some EOPS students who have an unmet financial need, as determined by the Financial Aid Office, may receive a cash grant from EOPS when funds are available.
 Students must meet SAP requirements and be EOPS Group 1 status.

-- Are included in the second scheduled Financial Aid Disbursement.
+- Are included in the second scheduled Financial Aid Disbursement for the Spring semester.

-- Students eligible to receive an EOPS grant are those in their third or subsequent semester that have complied with the EOPS Student Agreement for the current and previous semester.
+- Students eligible to receive an EOPS grant are those in good standing that have complied with the EOPS Mutual Responsibility Contract.